JuantAldea/ntfs-3g/README.md

 This is a hacky, modified, version of the NTFS-3g driver that allows mounting a NTFS filesystem with its NTFS Master File Table (MFT) corrupted, meaning that the MFT and the MFTMirror do not match.
-The mentioned corruption makes your Windows system happily ask you if you want to format your drive because it is "unreadable".
+Such missmatch makes your Windows system happily ask you if you want to format your drive because it is "unreadable".